RealFevr/challenge/README.md

 > pro tips:
 >- Don't waste to much time on the layout and on the testing part of the frontend
 >- The notifications could be sent with some mock emailer
+>- Send us github repos links or if you prefere you can zip all the projects folders and send us with a README instructions.
+Just use git on each one to see your commits progress.
+> Take the time you need, don't feel pressured on time, we know you're working and have a life too, so take the time you need for sending a solution.